postcss/autoprefixer/README.md

 [Autoprefixer for .NET](https://github.com/digitalcreations/autoprefixer)
 library.

-You can use Autoprefixer in ASP.NET by the official [BundleTransformer.Autoprefixer](http://www.nuget.org/packages/BundleTransformer.Autoprefixer/) plugin for [Bundle Transformer](http://bundletransformer.codeplex.com/).
+For ASP.NET you can use the official [BundleTransformer.Autoprefixer](http://www.nuget.org/packages/BundleTransformer.Autoprefixer/) plugin for [Bundle Transformer](http://bundletransformer.codeplex.com/).